-The initial sediment removal for the Project, which included an estimated initial removal of 1.7 million cubic yards of sediment to establish a Permanent Maintenance Area (PMA), was completed in 2021.
-The purpose of the Project is to restore flood capacity and establish a Reservoir management system to maintain the flood control capacity of the Devil's Gate Reservoir (Reservoir).
-Subsequently, annual maintenance and episodic maintenance were initiated in September of 2022 and are being conducted on an annual basis in the established PMA to remove accumulated sediment and to ensure continued flood control capacity.
+The Project included an initial removal of 1.7 million cubic yards (cy) of sediment to establish a Permanent Maintenance Area (PMA), restore flood capacity, and establish a reservoir management system to maintain the flood control capacity of the reservoir.
+Subsequently, annual maintenance and episodic maintenance are being conducted in the established PMA to remove accumulated sediment and to ensure continued flood control capacity.
 Removal of sediment will not occur outside of the boundaries of the PMA.